 Producer Lauren Faust developed this series with the goal of creating a more sophisticated version of the My Little Pony franchise with more realistic and proactive characters than the usual sexist stereotypes she saw in earlier incarnations.
 For instance, the insistence on the part of Hasbro executives that clothes and fashion be a part of the characters' interest was addressed by making Rarity obsessed with fashion in the context of being a professional artist and a small business owner with clothes as her preferred medium.

-Because of the shows overwhelming popularity, which generates a high volume of fan-related content the show creators have to do their research to make sure any one of the several pre-existing characters they wish to feature in an episode doesn't use a name that in any way sounds similar to one created by the fan base.
+Because of the show's overwhelming popularity, which generates a high volume of fan-related content, the show creators have to do their research to make sure any one of the several pre-existing characters they wish to feature in an episode don't use a name that in any way sounds similar to one created by the fan base.

 Rainbow Dash is the only main character to feature a "cutie mark" that is a single symbol.
 Rarity, Applejack, Fluttershy, and Pinkie Pie all have "cutie marks" that are displayed in a cluster of three.
 Twilight Sparkle has a huge sparkle surrounded by five little sparkles.

 While the show is labled for younger female audiences many of the jokes and references in the show have adult themes to them.
 Some include references to alcohol, movies for adults (like The Big Lebowski), and a few references to older bands and music (like Diamond Dogs).

 Pinkie Pie's original design was a white Pegasus named and based on Gen 1 pony Surprise, but due to Hasbro no longer having the trademark they changed her to Gen 3 Pinkie Pie colors and name.
 Later it was decided to move her wings over to Posey-based Fluttershy.
 Some early show bible images used old concept art for Suprise in Pinkie Pie's colors to represent her.